-Professional fees increased to \$11,767 during the three months ended October 31, 2014 due to increased expenditures on legal services related to completion of private placement financings during the period.
-This compares to professional fees of just \$5,524 incurred during the same period a year prior for general legal services.
+Professional fees were reduced to \$6,005 during the three months ended October 31, 2015 from the \$11,767 incurred during the same period a year prior due to reduced requirements for legal services following the completion of private placements and a royalty option agreement during the current period.

-During the three months ended October 31, 2014 the company incurred \$38,390 for share-based payments (a noncash item) for stock options granted and vested during the period.
-This compares to share-based payment expense of \$68,017 incurred during the same period a year prior when there was a larger number of options granted and vested.
+During the three months ended October 31, 2015 the company incurred \$72,978 for share-based payments (a non-cash expense) for stock options granted and vested during the period.
+This is comparable to share-based payment expense of \$38,390 incurred during the same period a year prior when fewer options were granted or vested.

-The Company spent \$195,878 for transfer agent, filing fees and shareholder communications during the three months ended October 31, 2014, an increase from the \$77,559 incurred during the same period a year prior primarily due to increased expenditures in the current period on investor relations consultants, investor presentations, news dissemination and advertising as well as filing fees for the private placement completed during the period.
+The Company spent \$83,156 for transfer agent, filing fees and shareholder communications during the three months ended October 31, 2015, a decrease from the \$195,878 incurred during the same period a year prior, when increased costs were incurred for investor relations activities, road shows, news dissemination and advertising.